 The Company's Bridge Notes (as defined in Note 16, "Debt") contained a conversion feature which met the definition of a derivative instrument.
 The Company classified the instrument as a liability on its consolidated balance sheets.
 The derivative liability was initially recorded at fair value upon issuance of the Bridge Notes and was subsequently remeasured to fair value at each reporting date.
 Changes in the fair value of the derivative liability were recognized as a component of other income (expense), net in the consolidated statements of operations and comprehensive loss.
 The Company's Bridge Notes were converted into 9,550,274 shares of the Company's Class A Common Stock upon the closing of the Merger (see Note 4 "Merger" and Note 16, "Debt").
-The derivative liability was remeasured as of the Closing Date of the Merger, with the change in fair value recorded within the consolidated statements of operations and comprehensive loss based on the fair value of the derivative liability and the derivative liability was removed from the consolidated balance sheets.
+The derivative liability was remeasured as of the Closing Date of the Merger, with the change in fair value recorded within the consolidated statements of operations and comprehensive loss.
+Upon conversion, a gain on extinguishment was recorded within the consolidated statements of operations and comprehensive loss based on the fair value of the derivative liability and the derivative liability was removed from the consolidated balance sheets.